LedgerHQ/applet-recovery-key/README.md

 Instructions for Debian like linux distributions.

-1. Clone this repo and change directory.
+* Clone this repo and change directory.

     ```bash
     git clone git@github.com:LedgerHQ/applet-recovery-key.git
     cd applet-recovery-key
     ```

+#### Building locally

+* Execute the CAP generation script.
+It will use AIDs defined in the script (actual production AIDs) and parse the version from `src/com/ledger/appletrecoverykey/Version.java`

+    ```bash
+    ./manage_applet.sh
+    ```

+> [!NOTE]
+> During execution, the script may ask you to enter your user password to install the JDK 17 if it is missing.

+#### Dockerized build

-2. Login to Ledger Orange docker registry.
+* Login to Ledger Orange docker registry.

     :information_source: You will need a valid registry token to authenticate, go to your [Orange Github](https://git.orange.ledgerlabs.net/) account, then `Settings > Developer settings > Personal access tokens > Tokens (classic)`, use the `Generate new token` button and choose the following scope `read:packages`